Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

 We now formalize the process using a feed-forward network as an example, as shown in Figure~\ref{figure:propagation_methods}.
-As before, let $x$ represent the input and $M(x)$ represent the output of model $M$ after a forward pass.
+Using the previous notations, let $x$ represent the input and $M(x)$ represent the output of model $M$ after a forward pass.
 Denote any layer in $M$ by $l$ ($l = 1, 2, ..., L$), the dimension of which is $d_l$.
 Define $R_i^{(l)}$ as the relevance score of any neuron $i$ in layer $l$.
-Our goal is to find $R_i^{(1)}$, the relevance of any input feature $x_i$.
-In other words, $r_i(x) = R_i^{(1)}$.
+Our goal is to find $R_i^{(1)}$, the relevance of a given feature $x_i$ in the input layer, which also equals $r_i(x)$.

 Unlike gradient methods, propagation methods do not have a closed-form expression for $r_i(x)$.
 Instead, they start with the output $M(x)$, which is considered the top-level relevance, $R_i^{(L)}$.
 Next, $R_i^{(L)}$ is propagated from layer $L$ to $L-1$ based on layer-specific rules, such that each neuron in $L-1$ receives a proportion of it.
 This process then proceeds layer by layer.
 Between any two adjacent layers $l$ and $l+1$, a generic function $D()$ determines how $R_j^{(l+1)}$ (the relevance of any neuron $j$ in $l+1$) is \textit{recursively distributed} to $R_i^{(l)}$ (the relevance of any neuron $i$ in $l$), where $i$ and $j$ are connected.
 Formally,